Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Cooling in the presence of a magnetic field and post cooling temperature profile

 A magnetic field can, in principle, affect the state of the ionic core and thus its thermodynamic properties, such as the specific heat.
 The relevant parameter to quantify this effect is

 where

 are the ion cyclotron and ion plasma frequencies, respectively.
-Here, $n$ is the number density of the ions.
-As discussed in \S2.2, $\omega_p$ is effectively the Debye frequency of the ionic lattice.
-We would expect the effect of the magnetic field on the ionic core to be strong when $b \ge 1$, i.e. when the cyclotron frequency is comparable to or larger than the Debye frequency of the lattice.
+Here $n$ is the number density of the ions, $e$ is the electric charge and $\omega_p$ is the effective Debye frequency of the ionic lattice.
+We would expect the effect of the magnetic field on the ionic core to be strong when $b \ge 1$, when the cyclotron frequency is comparable to or larger than the Debye frequency of the lattice.

-The effect of a magnetic field on a BCC Coulomb lattice has been studied by \cite{Baiko}, who concluded that there is an appreciable change of the specific heat only for $b \gg 1$ except when $T \ll \theta_D$.
-For the white dwarfs we consider, $B < 10^{12}$ G at the interface, which corresponds to $b \le 1$.
-Further, the interface temperature is not significantly smaller than $\theta_D$.
-Thus, we are justified in working with a value of the specific heat appropriate for a non-magnetised system despite the presence of a magnetic field.
+The effect of magnetic fields on a Body Centered Cubic (BCC) Coulomb lattice was studied by \citet{Baiko} and it was concluded that there is an appreciable change of the specific heat only for $b \gg 1$ except when $T \ll \theta_D$ (Debye temperature).
+For almost all the white dwarfs that we consider $B < 10^{12}\,$G at the interface.
+This corresponds to $b \le 1$.
+Furthermore, the interface temperature is not significantly smaller than $\theta_D$.
+So, we are justified in working with a specific heat appropriate for a non-magnetized system despite the presence of a magnetic field.

-It will be of interest to study the effect of much stronger magnetic fields on the ionic core and its specific heat.
-In particular, if the magnetic field is strong enough to cause Landau quantization of the electron gas in the core, it could result in a change in the effective ion-ion interaction as mediated by the electrons.
-This would be in addition to the direct effect of the field on the ionic core as described above.
-The effect of a magnetic field on the phonon spectrum of ions in conventional solid state systems has been investigated and found to be weak for practical values of the field appropriate to these systems (\citealt{Holz}).
-However, in an astrophysical context, the effect might be appreciable if fields of the order of $10^{15}$ G arise and could result in very interesting physics.
-We defer an investigation of this to a future work.
+In the future, it will be of interest to study the effect of much stronger magnetic fields on the ionic core and its specific heat.
+In particular, if the magnetic field is strong enough to cause Landau quantization of the electron gas in the core, it could change the effective ion-ion interaction as mediated by the electrons.
+This would be in addition to the direct effect of the field on the ionic core described above.
+The effect of a magnetic field on the phonon spectrum of ions in conventional solid state systems has been investigated and found to be weak for field strengths appropriate to these systems \citep{Holz}.
+However, the effect might be appreciable if fields of the order of $10^{15}\,$G arise and could result in very interesting physics.

-Using the values of $T_{*}$ for different $L$ as obtained in \S 3, we can approximate $L$ as a function of $T_{*}$.
-Once we know how $L$ varies with $T_{*}$, we can repeat the cooling calculations as done in \S2.2 to first find $T_{*,pr}$ (after cooling) and then find $T_{s,pr}$, using the value of $L_{*,pr}$ in the $dT/dr$ relation.